accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate pre-recorded video-only and synchronised time-based media on the screen that require audio description.
+1. Identify pre-recorded video-only and synchronised time-based media on the screen that require audio description.
 1. Check:
 	- the presence of a synchronised audio description;
 	- or the presence of an alternative version with a synchronised audio description adjacent to or accessible via an adjacent component (a button or a link).